 Most of the principal international yachting brands continue to invest in Asia's only truly international boat show, with longtime supporter Princess Yachts, represented by local dealer Boat Lagoon Yachting, showcasing a 13-strong fleet and three regional premieres.

 Kiran Haslam, Marketing Director of Princess Yachts commented: "We have been participating in the Singapore Yacht Show since its inception and have seen it go from strength to strength with each edition.
 Our commitment to this show and to the region is clear, demonstrated by us having more yachts on display here than even at the Cannes Yachting Festival in September.
-We are seeing a real emergence of the South East Asian market and an increased excitement and enthusiasm for yachting."
+We are seeing a real emergence of the South East Asian market and increased excitement and enthusiasm for yachting."

 With the weather staying fine and the rain holding off, total visitor footfall over the weekend was well up on last year even though there were several other major events happening concurrently - the Singapore Rugby Sevens, the opening of the Jewel Centre at Changi Airport, the Presidential Elections in Indonesia and Songkran festival in Thailand.